akshatsingh1718/leetcode/knowledge.md

 -   If in question you have been given relation between two indices like `nums[j] - nums[i] != j -1` is a bad pairs so try to make it simple and move like terms with each other `nums[j] - j != nums[i] - i` this can make your problem simple and approachable.
 See LC 2364.

+-   When ever you want to minimize the maximum or maximize the minimum then use binary search. see LC: 2560

 # sliding window

 -   Whenever question states about continuous subarray think if sliding window can be used or not using any type of prefix hashmap algo.